adelynclemmer/Clemmer-Data-Science-Portfolio/MLStreamlitApp/README.md

 Plots the rate of true positives versus the false positive rate at various thresholds (the probability cutoff to make a classification)\
 The closer the curve hugs the top left corner, the better the model

-We use these visual representations of our model's performance to look past accuracy and see where a model can be wrong.
+In logistic regression and decision trees, we use these visual representations of our model's performance to look past accuracy and see where a model can be wrong.

+✅ ***Residual Plot:***\
+Plots the difference between the predicted  and the actual values.\
+The closer the points are scattered randomly around zero, the better the model's fit.
+Patterns or curves in the plot means the model does not\ fully capture the relationship in the data